binmakeswell/ColossalChat/README.md

 ### Supervised datasets collection

-we colllected 104K bilingual dataset of Chinese and English, and you can find the datasets in this repo [InstructionWild](https://github.com/XueFuzhao/InstructionWild)
+we collected 104K bilingual dataset of Chinese and English, and you can find the datasets in this repo [InstructionWild](https://github.com/XueFuzhao/InstructionWild)

 Here is how we collected the data